gharib-uk/ghariib/content/posts/multiple-vulnerabilities-in-mozilla-products-could-allow-for-arbitrary-code-execution.md

 - Mozilla Firefox is a web browser used to access the Internet.
 - Mozilla Firefox ESR is a version of the web browser intended to be deployed in large organizations.
 - Mozilla Thunderbird is an email client.
-- Mozilla Thunderbird ESR is a version of the email client intended to be deployed in large organizations.